Last Updated: 19th July 2022

 The point of investing is putting your money in productive assets that create a return for you.
 This allows you to access the power of compound interest.
 Your initial savings will earn interest and grow larger, then that larger amount earns interest and grows larger and so on and so on.

 This creates a snowball effect where your wealth grows exponentially bigger and faster as time goes on.
 The best thing you can do is start investing a portion of your savings now to get the snowball rolling.
-It may start small but it always ends up much larger than you would expect.
+It may start small but always end up much larger than you would expect.

 When you create great savings goals that get you excited, follow simple actionable tips to save more, and start growing your savings exponentially, saving often becomes as exciting as spending!